Camping games for kids – activities at the campsite

-Camping games for kids are a great idea to think about before your camping or glamping trip to The Secret Campsite.
+Camping games for kids are a great idea to think about before your camping or glamping trip to The Secret Campsites at Wild Boar Wood, Beech Estate or Lewes.
 You might want to bring some things with you like a deck of cards, a favourite board game or a set of boules.
-But fear not – even if you have no manmade resources to hand, nature and a little imagination can provide.
-Here are some ideas for camping games for kids…
+But fear not – even if you have no man-made resources to hand, nature and a little imagination can provide.
+Read on for our ideas of camping games for kids…

 Hide and seek

-Needs no explanation but one of the truly great camping games for kids.
+Hide and seek needs no explanation but is one of the truly great camping games for kids.